Deterministic Constructions of Binary Measurement Matrices from Finite Geometry

-In this class of constructions, an important rule of puncturing the rows or columns of $H$ or $H^T$ is to make the remained submatrix as regular as possible.
-A possible explanation may come from Theorem \ref{preth} in the next section.
-This rule can be applied since the Euclidean geometry has the parallel structure and all $\mu_2$-flats (or $\mu_1$-flat) can be arranged by a suitable order.

 Since a projective geometry does not have the parallel structure, we concentrate on $EG(r,q)$ only.
-Recall that a $\mu$-flat in $EG(r,q)$ is a $\mu$-dimensional subspace of $\mathbb{F}_q^r$ or its coset.
-A $\mu$-flat contains $q^\mu$ points.
-Two $\mu$-flats are either disjoint or they intersect on a flat with dimension at most $\mu-1$.
-The $\mu$-flats that correspond to the cosets of a $\mu$-dimensional subspace of $\mathbb{F}_q^r$ (including the subspace itself) are said to be parallel to each other and form a parallel bundle.
-These parallel $\mu$-flats are disjoint and contain all the points of $EG(r,q)$ with each point appearing once and only once.
-The number of parallel $\mu$-flats in a parallel bundle is $q^{r-\mu}$.
+In $EG(r,q)$, a $\mu$-flat contains $q^\mu$ points and two $\mu$-flats are either disjoint or intersecting on a flat with dimension at most $\mu-1$.
+The $\mu$-flats that correspond to the cosets of a $\mu$-dimensional subspace of $\mathbb{F}_q^r$ (including the subspace itself) are said to be \emph{parallel} to each other and form a \emph{parallel $\mu$-flat bundle}.
+The $\mu$-flats within a parallel $\mu$-flat bundle are disjoint and contain all the points of $EG(r,q)$ with each point appearing once and only once.
+The number of $\mu$-flats in a parallel $\mu$-flat bundle is $q^{r-\mu}$.